akclifto/Retrospective_Toolkit/Research/React_JSTesting.md

 Use the matcher that most closely corresponds to what you want your code to do.

-Additions matchers for Strings, Numbers, Arrays and Iterables, and Exceptions
+Additional matchers for Strings, Numbers, Arrays and Iterables, and Exceptions
 can be found here:
 [Jest Using Matchers](https://jestjs.io/docs/en/using-matchers)